-What is the Meaning of Punch and Judy in Baseball?
+What is the Meaning of Punch and Judy Hitter in Baseball/Softball?

 A Punch and Judy hitter is a hitter in baseball who does not possess slugging power.
 They tend to slap the ball around the field and get a lot of seeing eye singles.
 In general, Punch and Judy hitters are the type of batter a team needs when they need to put the ball in play.

 For example, you want a Punch and Judy hitter hitting when there is a scenario that calls for a hit and run, as they tend to have a greater ability to aim or direct a hit, as well as make sure it goes on the ground.
 This is opposite of a power hitter who tends to hit long fly balls when not powering the ball over the fence.

 What is the origin of Punch and Judy hitter?

 The phrase, "Punch and Judy" calls back to a puppet-show where a character, Mr. Punch, strikes other characters with a stick (referred to as a slapstick).
 It shouldn't be hard to make the mental model where a bat replaces the stick and a hitter is slapping the ball around the field.